minio/docs/source/operations/cert-manager/cert-manager-tenants.rst

 1. Request a ``Certificate`` for the domains mentioned above

-   Create a file called ``tenant-1-minio-certificate.yaml`` with the following contents:
+   Create a file called ``tenant-1-minio-certificate.yaml``.
+   The contents of the file should resemble the following, modified to reflect your cluster and tenant configurations:

    .. code-block:: yaml
       :class: copyable